 - Use a data collection tool that automatically calculates scores

-- Use the FREE HealthMeasures Scoring Service, powered by Assessment CenterSM to score PROMIS®, ASCQ-MeSM, and Neuro-QoL measures
+- Use the FREE HealthMeasures Scoring Service, powered by Assessment CenterSM to score PROMIS®, ASCQ-Me®, Neuro-QoL, and NIH Toolbox® Emotion measures

 - Score by hand using a Scoring Manual for self-report and proxy-report short forms

 TIP: It is preferable to use the HealthMeasures Scoring Service or a HealthMeasures data collection tool that calculates scores.
 These use the most accurate scoring method as each response to every item is used to calculate a person’s score.
 Scoring Manuals are a good second option for self- and proxy-report measures.
 They convert the raw sum on a measure to a final T-score.